JPeer264/node-rcs-core/docs/api/selectorlibrary.md

   - regexCss `<Boolean>`: This will return a regex of all setted selectors in the selectorLibrary, optimized for CSS files.
 Default: `false`
   - isSelectors `<Boolean>`: If true it will also add the ID or CLASS prefix (# or .).
 Default: `false`
   - extended `<Boolean>`: If true it will all selectors with stored metadata.
 Has **no effect** in combination with the option REGEX.
 Default: `false`
-  - plainCompressed `<Boolean>`: Just affects if extended is `false`.
-Get the non pre/suffixed renamed selector.
-Just useful if you pre- or suffixed your selectors.
-Default: `false`

 Example: